 Tarsal Tunnel Syndrome is characterized by pain and tenderness in the back of the inner ankle.
 Or numbness on the inner heel.
 There can also be a pain with bringing toes towards the head and sweeping the heel outward.
 Do these 4 exercises to heal your tarsal tunnel syndrome quickly.

-After a week of doing these exercises, you will feel much better.
-If that is not the case then a more thorough assessment is needed to determine what other factors are related to your pain.
-Or if you need us to watch your form and make sure that you are doing everything correctly.
-This is also useful if you need easier or more complicated exercises.
-New patients can set up a free twenty-minute consult or we can discuss it in the office.
+After a week of doing these exercises, you should feel much better.
+If that is not the case, then a more thorough assessment is needed to determine what other factors are related to your pain.
+We can watch your form and make sure that you are doing everything correctly and provide you with easier or more complicated exercises.
+New patients can set up a free twenty-minute consult or we can discuss your current situation in the office.